LeNPaul/hungry-minds/_posts/2021-02-04-the-pomodoro-technique-the-life-changing-time-management-system-francesco-cirillo-book-summary.md

 #### Objective I: Find Out How Much Effort an Activity Requires

 An "Activity Inventory Sheet" contains a list of activities that must be completed.
 At the beginning of each day, prioritize and choose tasks from the Activity Inventory Sheet that will be added to the "To Do Today" list.
 Choose a task from the "To Do Today" list and complete Pomodoros until the task is completed, after which the task will be crossed off of the "To Do Today" list.
 Mark how many Pomodoros were done in order to complete a task.
 This can be used to estimate how many Pomodoros it took to complete a certain task.
+Keep this system as simple as possible.

 #### Objective II: Cut Down on Interruptions